Everdend’s Top Brokerage Picks

 • Dividend growth screening

-Why It Fits: M1 Finance’s automated investing and pie-based portfolio structure perfectly suits Michael’s systematic approach.
+Why It Fits: M1 Finance’s automated investing and pie-based portfolio structure suits Michael’s systematic approach, handling periodic investments and rebalancing.
+Ally Invest provides robo-advisor portfolios and budgeting tools, supporting systematic dividend building.

-Profile: 52 years old, accelerating retirement savings, has $250,000 portfolio focused on dividend income, wants comprehensive tools and professional financial advisor personalized advice.
+Profile: 52 years old, accelerating retirement savings, has $250,000 portfolio annually focused on dividend income, wants comprehensive tools and personalized advice.

 • Tax-efficient planning across multiple accounts